jwplayer/jwplatform-docs/docs/embed_players.md

 When building JW Platform into your own website or CMS, one of the most important functionalities is the generation of player embed codes for programmatic publishing.

-To ensure fair access for all, usage of api.jwplatform.com is limited to **10 calls per minute.** We reserve the right to block API access to accounts that exceed this rate.
-This limit does not apply to content.jwplatform.com
+To ensure fair access for all, usage of api.jwplatform.com is limited to **10 calls per minute**.
+We reserve the right to block API access to accounts that exceed this rate.
+If you need a higher API rate, please contact [sales@jwplayer.com](mailto:sales@jwplayer.com).
+Note that calls to content.jwplatform.com do not count towards the API rate limit.

-This document applies to users of **JW Platform**.
-Don't have Hosting?
-[Upgrade Now](http://www.jwplayer.com/pricing/).
+This document applies to **JW Platform** hosting and streaming.
+Every account comes with some hosting and streaming included :-)

 Introduction
 ------------